How To Grow Chervil Microgreens: Unique Seeds And Flavor

 Chervil is native to the Caucasus, but the Romans transplanted it throughout Europe.
 Eventually, it made its way to North America.

-Therefore, not only can you grow this incredible herb as a microgreen, you can set aside a few seeds and grow it in your garden across much of the world.
+Therefore, not only can you grow this incredible herb as a microgreen, you can set aside a few seeds and grow them in your garden across much of the world.

 What Do You Do With Chervil Microgreens?